-A bridge will give you immediate, same day replacement of missing teeth.
-It will look and feel very natural and restore balancing to the mouth.
+A bridge will give you an immediate, same day replacement of missing teeth.
+It will look and feel very natural and restore balance to your mouth.
 It will increase chewing capacity and improve speech.
-A bridge is permanently cemented into place, so there is no risk of it ever coming out.
-The procedure for a bridge will be complete within two visits, 3-4 weeks apart from one another.
+A bridge is permanently cemented into place, so there is no risk of it ever falling out.

-In order to complete a bridge, at least two healthy abutment teeth must be prepared down, which is an irreversible procedure.
-A bridge is one solid piece and cannot be flossed normally, there are special techniques and tools your doctor will teach you in order to care for your new bridge.
+In order to complete a bridge, at least two healthy abutment teeth must be reshaped, which is an irreversible procedure.
+A bridge is one solid piece and cannot be flossed normally; there are special techniques and tools your doctor will teach you in order to care for your new bridge.

 There is no recovery time needed for this procedure.
 We just ask you to not do any heavy duty chewing until your anesthetic has completely worn off.
 Often, the tissues around the prepared abutment teeth and the injection site are slightly sore following the procedure, however, over the counter medication can take care of that.

 The costs for this procedure will vary.
 You must take into consideration how many teeth it will involve and the condition of your existing teeth.
 Dental insurance will usually help with this procedure, however, every plan is different.
 You will have the chance to sit with an administrative insurance specialist to determine your specific coverage.